QuentinRa/blog.quentinra.dev/tools-and-frameworks/projects/modeling/uml/diagrams/class/index.md

 #### Classes

-Classes are made both of attributes and methods separated by a line.
+Classes are made up of both attributes and methods, separated by a line.
 The name of the class must always start with an uppercase.

 #### Attributes

 Each attribute must have at least a name and a type.
 It may have a modifier and a default value.

-You can have OCL constraints such as `{final}` right-after the attribute.
+You can have OCL constraints such as `{final}` right after the attribute.

 <div class="text-center">